Boris Zhukov: Jim Crockett Promotions (1980–1983)

 Harrell debuted in Jim Crockett Promotions in August 1980, wrestling as "Jim Nelson".
 In December 1981, Harrell adopted the name "Private Jim Nelson" and joined Sgt.
 Slaughter's villainous "Cobra Corps".
 He formed a tag team with fellow Corps member Don Kernodle.
 In May 1982, Nelson and Kernodle defeated Jay Youngblood and Porkchop Cash to win the NWA Mid-Atlantic Tag Team Championship.
-They lost the titles to Cash and Iceman Parsons in June, but regained them later that month.
-Their second reign lasted until August 1982 when they lost to Youngblood and Ricky Steamboat.
+The team lost the title to Cash and Iceman Parsons in June, but regained it, later that month.
+The teams second reign lasted until August 1982 when they lost to Youngblood and Ricky Steamboat.
 In early 1983, Harrell left the Cobra Corps and began feuding with Slaughter and Kernodle, losing to Kernodle in a series of "boot camp matches" in April and May.
 He left Jim Crockett Promotions in May 1983.

 Mid-South Wrestling (1983)

 In May 1983, Harrell joined the Louisiana-based Mid-South Wrestling promotion as "Boris Zurhkov".
 This is where he became a "Russian", shaved his head and grew a beard.
 He left the promotion in September 1983.